 From Cancer to Passion for Health and Wellness

-My name is Joanna Stimmel.
-I emigrated to the USA from Poland in 1992, and I lived in a number of places on the East Coast, before settling down in Los Angeles in 2007.
-I hold a PhD in German Studies and I have been teaching literature and cultural studies for the past twenty years.
-I’m also a wife and a mother (the pic here shows me with my 16-year old daughter while traveling in Europe in the summer of 2018), a researcher, a chef and baker, a clean skincare formulator, a gardener, and a cat momma.
+Hello!
+My name is Joanna.
+I emigrated to the USA from Poland in 1992, just after my home country started on its road to democracy.
+I lived in a number of places on the East Coast, before settling down in Los Angeles in 2007.
+I have a Ph.D. in German Studies and I’ve been teaching literature and cultural studies for the past twenty years at several universities (Georgetown U, Columbia U, Hunter College, Middlebury College, UCLA, Pepperdine U.) I’m also a wife and a mother of two, a researcher, a chef and baker, a clean skincare formulator, a gardener, and a cat momma.

-From behind the Iron Curtain to the Sunny California
+From Behind the Iron Curtain to Sunny California

 I spent my childhood in communist Poland… and it wasn’t all that bad.
 In fact, I remember it very fondly.
-Life was certainly difficult for the adults: no free elections, no representation, no freedom of speech or travel.
-But I was just a kid and even if it was annoying to have to learn Russian and to be forced to recite propagandistic poems during state holidays and the like, life was pretty normal, just a bit slower and more earth-bound than nowadays.
+Life was certainly difficult for the adults – no free elections, no representation, no freedom of speech or travel.
+But I was just a kid going to school and playing with my friends.
+Even if I disliked learning Russian and reciting propagandistic poems during state holidays, our life was pretty normal; maybe just a bit slower, and more earth-bound than nowadays.

-After I graduated from college in Poland, I had a chance to visit America.
-Of course I took it, thinking I’d stay a few months, improve my English, and then go back to the newly democratizing and rapidly changing Poland.
-When I arrived in the US, I had a suitcase and 200 bucks in cash, which was all the savings my parents could come up with.
-I realized very quickly that even though I was able to stay with friends, this amount of money would not carry me very far.
+After graduating from college in Poland, I had a chance to visit America.
+I came, thinking I’d stay a few months, improve my English, and then go back to the newly democratizing Poland.
+When I arrived in the US, I had one suitcase and 200 bucks in cash.
+This was all the savings my parents could come up with.
+Oh, how quickly did I realize that this money would not take me very far!

-Barely in command of English, I nevertheless secured a few small jobs: babysitting, dog-walking, serving as a companion to an elderly lady.
-The goal I set for myself seemed impossible to reach: I was dreaming of securing a stipend which would allow me to continue my studies.
-Difficulties abounded, red tape was everywhere, but I persisted and eventually managed to get a university spot for doctoral studies at the University of Pittsburgh with a fully covered tuition and a stipend to live on.
-After a year-long struggle and subsiding on Dollar Store food and lots of help from generous friends, my life finally took a turn for the better.
+Barely in command of English, I nevertheless secured a few small jobs.
+I was babysitting, dog-walking, and serving as a companion to an elderly lady.
+The goal I set out for myself seemed impossible to reach.
+I dreamed of securing a stipend that would allow me to continue my studies.
+Difficulties abounded, red tape was everywhere, but I persisted.
+Eventually did get a university spot for doctoral studies at the University of Pittsburgh.
+It came with a fully covered tuition and a stipend to live on.
+And so, after a year-long struggle and barely making it with the help of generous friends, my life in America was finally taking a turn for the better.

-Around that time, I met my future husband, we got engaged, then married, and I completed my degree and started academic career.
+Around that time, I met my future husband.
+We got engaged, then married, and I completed my degree and started my academic career.
 Then came our first child, then the move to California, and the second kid to complete our family.
-Life was good, and I felt I was living the American Dream.
+Life was good, and it felt like I was living the American Dream.